cosmos/governance/state_of_cosmos_governance_2021.md

 ### Decision-making and Discussion Venues

+Venues involve community members to different degrees and individuals often perform multiple roles in the Cosmos ecosystem (e.g., Validator and member of Core Development Team).
+Because technical direction setting and development is almost always happening in the open, involvement from members in the extended community occurs organically.

 [Working group](https://github.com/cosmos/cosmos-sdk/wiki/Architecture-Design-Process#working-groups) meetings and coordinating Cosmos stakeholders occurs in semi-/open online spaces:

 - **[All in Bits Cosmos Forum](http://forum.cosmos.network/)**